wp-plugins/wp-ajaxify-comments/readme.txt

 Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages.

 == Changelog ==

+= 0.12.0 =

+* Bug-fix: Options are no longer saved if validation failes
+* Refactored and extended client-side JavaScript API
+* Added option to load comments asynchronously with secondary AJAX request

 = 0.11.0 =